mariajmolina/climatico/README.md

 Repository contains code associated with analyses of CESM experiments that explore the response of modes of variability and global conditions as a result of a collapse of AMOC.

+Climático is the Spanish language word for climatic.

 Instructions
 ---
 To install within python environment, use: